Bergpark Wilhelmshöhe: 20th and 21st century

 Schloss Wilhelmshöhe was damaged by Allied bombs in World War II.
 From 1968 to 1974, it was rebuilt as an art museum.
 It houses a wallpaper collection, a collection of Graeco-Roman antiques, and a gallery of Old Masters paintings.
 The collection focuses on the 16th and 17th century, containing masterpieces by German, Italian, French and Spanish painters.
 It comprises the second-largest collection of Rembrandts in Germany.
 Rembrandt's famous "Saskia" and "The Man with the Slouch Hat" by Frans Hals are among them.

 In 1972, the Chancellor of West Germany Willy Brandt and the Prime Minister of the German Democratic Republic Willi Stoph met in Schloss Wilhelmshöhe for negotiations between the two German states.

 No extensions were made to the Park in the 20th century.
 Extensive renovations to the Hercules monument and cascades have been ongoing in the 21st century, and are still in progress; much of the monument continues to be shrouded in scaffolding.

 Today

-Bergpark Wilhelmshöhe is administrated by the State of Hesse and affiliated with the European Garden Heritage Network since 2009.
+Bergpark Wilhelmshöhe is administered by the State of Hesse and affiliated with the European Garden Heritage Network since 2009.
 On 23 June 2013 it was proclaimed as a World Heritage Site during the UNESCO meeting in Phnom Penh.
 It is part of the Museumslandschaft Hessen Kassel.